grscheller/neovim-notes/notes/12-Configuration.md

     -- Enable repeating last action via "." for supported plugins paq {'tpope/vim-repeat'}

-    -- Shows what is in registers. extends " and @ in normal mode and <C-R> in insert mode paq {'junegunn/vim-peekaboo'}
+    -- Shows what is in registers. extends " and @ in normal mode and <C-r> in insert mode paq {'junegunn/vim-peekaboo'}

     -- Use vim-airline to configure the statusline